Platino Award for Best Actor: History

 It was first presented in 2014, with Mexican actor, Eugenio Derbez being the first recipient of the award, for his role as Valentín Bravo in Instructions Not Included.
 Until the 7th edition in 2020, male supporting performances were included in this category.
 In 2021, the category for Best Supporting Actor was created.

 No actor has won this award more than once while actors Alfredo Castro and Ricardo Darín have received the most nominations for this award with four each, followed by Javier Bardem, Antonio de la Torre, Javier Gutiérrez, Javier Cámara, Luis Tosar, Eduard Fernández and Damián Alcázar with three each; Daniel Giménez Cacho with two.

 Spain holds the record of most wins in the category with five of the eight winners being Spanish actors, followed by Argentina, with three Argentine winners.

 2020 winner Antonio Banderas also received a nomination for the Best Actor for Pain and Glory at the 92nd Academy Awards.

+2026 winner Wagner Moura also received a nomination for the Best Actor for The Secret Agent at the 98th Academy Awards.

 In the list below the winner of the award for each year is shown first, followed by the other nominees.